Classical Forts and Palaces Tour

 Destination : Delhi - Mandawa - Bikaner - Jaisalmer - Jodhpur - Udaipur - Pushkar - Jaipur - Agra - Delhi

 Agra’s Taj Mahal, Fatehpur Sikri and Agra Fort have been boosting tourism in India.
 A visit to the said places is a must, for those traveling across North India.
-Rajasthan is haven of forts and palaces.
+Rajasthan is a haven of forts and palaces.
 Jaipur’s enigmatic Amer Fort, royal City Palace, charming Hawa Mahal feature in the itinerary.
 These heritage buildings reflect the ethos of Rajasthani culture.
 Udaipur’s Lake Pichola and City Palace is loved and recommended to newbies owing to it’s tasteful decor and fantastic location.

-Day 1 Arrival at Delhi in evening
+Day 1 Arrival at Delhi

 Day 2 Delhi